 - Being open.
 Disciplined Agile (DA) is a non-proprietary, freely available framework as you can see from this site.

 - Supporting several delivery lifecycles.
 DAD extends the construction-focused lifecycle of Scrum to address the full, end-to-end delivery lifecycle from project initiation all the way to delivering the solution to its end users.
 It also supports lean, continuous delivery, program (team of teams), and exploratory/Lean Startup versions of the lifecycle.
-Unlike most agile methods, the DA framework doesn’t prescribe a single lifecycle because it recognizes that Context Counts and Choice is Good.
+Unlike most agile methods, the DA toolkit doesn’t prescribe a single lifecycle because it recognizes that Context Counts and Choice is Good.

 - Addressing all aspects of solution delivery.
 DAD includes advice about the technical practices such as those from Extreme Programming (XP) as well as the modeling, documentation, and governance strategies missing from both Scrum and XP.